oanapintoiu/bank_tech_test/README.md

   * add 2000, draw 1000, draw 500 and expect balance to be 500;
   * should return an error message if withdrawal amount exceeds balance; add 500, draw 1000, exptect to receive "Insufficient funds.'.
 To achieve this test, a mock environment was created by using jest.spyOn to create a 'spy' on the console.log method.
 By using .toHaveBeenCalledWith() the test checks the statement in the console log was called with the correct error message.
 For more information, check the [Jest documentation here](https://jestjs.io/docs/jest-object#jestspyonobject-methodname-accesstype).

-* updated tests so that the behaviour is also tested, not just the state by focusing on testing the methods and their outcomes:
+* updated tests so that the behaviour (`account.deposit()`, `account.withdraw()`) is furter tested, by focusing on testing the methods and their outcomes (via the state related assertions such as `expect(transaction.length).toBe();`):
   * deposit: expect balance to be 1000; transaction length 1, position in array 0, credit value 1000, debit value 0 and balance value 1000;
-  * deposit second scenatio: expect balance to be 2000; transaction length 2, position in array 0, credit value 2000, debit value 0 and balance value 2000;
+  * deposit scenatio 2: expect balance to be 2000; transaction length 2, position in array 0, credit value 2000, debit value 0 and balance value 2000;
+  * withdrawal: expect balance to be 1000; transaction length 2, position in array 1, credit value 0, debit value 1000 and balance value 1000 from an initial balance of 2000 in balance array position 0;
+  * withdrawal scenation 2: expect balance to be 1000; transaction length 3, position in array 1 for credit value 0, debit value 1000 and balance value 1000, position in array 2 for debit value 500 and position in array 0 for initial debit balance of 2000.

+* tests need to be refactored??

 2. **Transaction Controller Tests**: